Balangan Regency

 Balangan Regency is one of the regencies in the Indonesian province of South Kalimantan.
 It was created on 25 February 2003 from what were previously the eastern districts of North Hulu Sungai Regency.
-It now covers an area of 1,828.51 km^{2}, and had a population of 112,430 at the 2010 Census and 130,355 at the 2020 Census; the official estimate as of mid-2024 was 138,950 (consisting of 70,480 males and 68,480 females).
-The capital is the town of Paringin.
+It now covers a land area of 1,829 km^{2}, and had a population of 112,430 at the 2010 Census and 130,355 at the 2020 Census; the official estimate as of mid 2025 was 140,746 (consisting of 71,472 males and 69,274 females).
+The administrative centre is in the town of Paringin.

 Administrative districts

-Balangan Regency consists of eight districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census, and 2020 Census, together with the official estimates for mid-2024.
+Balangan Regency consists of eight districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census, and 2020 Census, together with the official estimates for mid 2025.
 The table also includes the location of the district administrative centres, the number of administrative villages in each district (a total of 154 rural desa and 3 urban kelurahan), and its postal codes.